Frequently Asked Questions

 What do I do if a sinkhole forms during construction, especially within my permitted pond?

 The Florida Geological Survey Division at the Florida Department of Environmental Protection has a number of resources available, including a section for Frequently Asked Questions and a toll-free Sinkhole Helpline that can be called in the event of a sinkhole forming on your property or within your stormwater pond.
-In the event of a failure, the permittee is to reach out to the District at 850-951-4660 prior to taking corrective action to remedy the situation.
+In the event of a failure, the permittee is to reach out to the District at 850-951-4660 to discuss taking corrective action to remedy the situation.
 The Florida Geological Survey Division advises the use of broken limestone rip-rap or a concrete plug to be installed in the bottom of the sinkhole, which has been known to help create a stable foundation for the fill.
 Above that, they encourage the use of clayey sand to be placed above that layer in order to form a barrier that will help prevent water from seeping downward through the hole and enlarging it further.
 Lastly, they encourage the use of sand and topsoil, and to landscape the surrounding conditions.
 Additional fill may be necessary over time as the filled material settles and compresses with time.

 If a sinkhole occurs, there generally is no permit needed to provide the corrective action in order to fill it.
 If a sinkhole occurs within wetland areas or if the filling of a sinkhole would alter surface water flows or contribute to water pollution, additional authorizations may be required to be obtained before filling.
 District staff are available to assist in assessing the need for a permit or authorization.